mwangdakota/pages-uswds-jekyll/pages/topics/lc.md

   Showcasing [IOTAS]({{ site.baseurl }}/portfolio/details/?company=iotas-inc#iotas-inc)'s' Home app, featuring a unique floor plan view and Smart Stories™.
 ---
 {% capture tt_description %}
-The Learning and Cognition Technologies topic aims to cover all learning and cognitive innovations that require research and development to advance the field of STEM education.
-This topic supports the development of a prototype or proof-of-concept and does not support curriculum development or incremental work on existing technologies.
+The Learning and Cognition Technologies topic aims to cover all learning and cognitive innovations that require research and development to advance the field of STEM education from "pre-K to gray."
+This topic supports the development of prototypes or proofs-of-concept and does not support curriculum development or incremental work on existing technologies.
 Subtopics include but are not limited to:
 {% endcapture %}

 {% capture tt_features %}